 LOVELAND SKI AREA SNOWCAT TOURS

 Loveland Ski Area will launch a guided snowcat operation in Dry Gulch, just east of Lift 8, for the 2022/23 season.
 Loveland Snowcat Tours will offer an authentic backcountry experience for intermediate and expert skiers and snowboarders.
-Service is expected to start in January of 2023 and run through April as conditions permit.
-Loveland plans to offer trips on weekends January through April each season.
+Service will start on Friday, February 3 and run through April as conditions permit.
+Loveland will offer trips every Friday, Saturday, and Sunday.

 Explore 580 acres of open bowl and tree skiing with our guides that know where to find the goods.
 Full-day trips will be available and include lunch, avalanche transceiver, lift ticket to access the cat, and 8-11 runs per day depending on conditions and group ability.
 Each run will offer guests 600-800 vertical feet of fun.